How to make sparkling wines?

 The first fermentation: Making the base wine

-It begins as with a traditional wine: the grapes are pressed to obtain juice, which is then left to ferment.
+The process begins much like making a classic wine: the grapes are pressed to obtain juice, which is then left to ferment.
 Fermentation transforms the grapes' natural sugar into alcohol using yeast.
-The result is a "base wine," often light and without bubbles.
+The result is a "base wine," often light and still.

 The second fermentation: Add the bubbles

 To create the bubbles, a second fermentation is carried out.
-This is done using: Traditional (or Champagne) method: Sugar and yeast are added to the base wine, then it is bottled and sealed with a temporary cork.
+This is done using the traditional (or Champagne) method: Sugar and yeast are added to the base wine, which is then bottled and sealed with a temporary cork.
 The yeast consumes the sugar, producing carbon dioxide and aromas.
 The gas remains trapped in the bottle, forming bubbles!
-The bottles are then allowed to age to develop the aromas.
+The bottles are then left to age to develop the aromas.

-After the second fermentation, dead yeast deposits remain in the bottle.
+After the second fermentation, deposits of dead yeast remain in the bottle.
 These are removed through a process called disgorging.
 The bottle is tilted, the neck is frozen to capture the deposits, and then they are expelled by temporarily opening the bottle.

 The dosage

-Before closing the bottle, a small amount of sugar (the dosage) is sometimes added to adjust the final taste.
+Before sealing the bottle, a small dose of sugar (the dosage) is sometimes added to adjust the final taste.
 If nothing is added, it is called a "brut nature" wine.